goblinfactory/konsole/README.md

 ```

-# Using the tests as Documentation
+## Copying code from the unit tests

-Because the unit tests are run on an Azure build server that does not have access a open console fileHandle most of the tests use `MockConsole`.
+Because the unit tests are run on an Azure build server that does not have access a open console fileHandle many of the tests use `MockConsole`.
 Whenever you see sample code, eg the test below from [src/Konsole.Tests/WindowTests/SplitColumnsShould.cs](src/Konsole.Tests/WindowTests/SplitColumnsShould.cs)

 ```csharp
     var con = new MockConsole(30, 4);